jtchase08/cookbook/index.md

 Most of the recipes in this cookbook weren't created by us.
 When that's the case, a link to the original recipe or credit will be provided.
 This collection of recipes is simply a way for us to share recipes with friends in a way that's convenient for them.

 That being said, the recipes here may be modified versions of their source.
-We change them for the better (in our opinion) as we learn more about cooking.
+We change them for the better (in our opinion) as we learn more about and get better at cooking.

 <img src="https://files.catbox.moe/a7qva1.jpg" alt="avatar" width="300" height="auto">